jrafa1607/Perceptual-Hash-Value-Retrieval-with-HNN/README.md

 | Mountain Database | 402416531b191a1f |
 | Park Database | 4659d98bcbcb9639 |

-- [x] Conversão do Texto do Hash para Binário
+- [x] Conversion of Value Hash to Binary
-- [x] Treinamento da Rede Neural de Hopfield com o Hash em Binário
+- [x] HNN Training with Binary Value
-- [x] Input de uma Informação com Ruído
+- [x] Input a Noise Information (Hash from Altered Image) to HNN
-- [x] Recuperação da Informação Original
+- [x] Avaliate the retrieve for the Original Value

-### 📈 Informações sobre o Experimento
+### 📈 Info aboit the experiment and this repository.
-- O arquivo " - Experimento.xlsx" contém todos os resultados obtidos nos experimentos;
+- O arquivo " - Experimento.xlsx"- All the Results;
-- O arquivo " - Resultados.xlsx" contém o gráfico do resultado do experimento;
+- O arquivo " - Resultados.xlsx" - All the Graphics of the Results;
-- O arquivo " - Full Experiment" Arquivo principal com todo o experimento;
+- O arquivo " - Full Experiment" - Main file with all the experiment;
-- O arquivo " - D-Hash Calc" exemplifica o calculo do Hash Diferencial;
+- O arquivo " - D-Hash Calc" - Example of Differential Hash Application
-- O arquivo " - Hamming Distance" Faz o cálculo da <a href="https://www.geeksforgeeks.org/hamming-distance-two-strings/"> Distância de Hamming </a> entre o Valor Hash Original e o Valor Hash Recuperado por Hopfield;
+- O arquivo " - Hamming Distance" - Make the <a href="https://www.geeksforgeeks.org/hamming-distance-two-strings/"> Hamming Distance Calc </a> between the Hash Value Original and the Hash Value retrieved by HNN;